University Hospital Coventry: Walsgrave Hospital

+Current hospital

-A new hospital was procured under a Private Finance Initiative contract in 2002.
-The hospital was designed by Nightingale Associates and built by Skanska at a cost of £440 million.
-Construction started in July 2002 and the hospital opened on 10 July 2006.
+The Walsgrave, and Coventry and Warwickshire Hospitals were replaced by a new 'super hospital' at the Walsgrave site which was procured under a private finance initiative (PFI) contract in 2002.
+The new hospital was designed by Nightingale Associates and built by Skanska at a cost of £440 million.
+Construction started in July 2002 and it was opened on 10 July 2006, and the two older hospitals it replaced were closed at the same time.
 Skanska subsequently sold its stake to Innisfree for £66 million.
+Demolition of the old Walsgrave Hospital began in late 2006, and was completed in 2008, with the hospital car park now covering its site.

 The new hospital created several controversies: The decision to close the city-centre Coventry and Warwickshire Hospital, which was easily accessible by public transport, and move all of the city's medical services to a site on the eastern edge of the city, was controversial with people who lived on the other side of Coventry.
 Supporters of the hospital however argued in favour of having all of the services under one roof.
 Another controversy was the long term cost of the private finance initiative (pfi) deal to build the hospital: In 2019 it was revealed that University Hospitals Coventry and Warwickshire NHS Trust paid 12.5% of their income per year to the contractor, and that by the end of the contract, they would have spent an estimated £3.7 billion, almost ten times the original capital expenditure of £379 million.
 However, HM Treasury published a full list of PFI contracts in March 2015: this showed that the total unitary payments over the life of the contract would be £3.7 billion i.e. not just covering debt interest and repayments but also including estate management, cleaning, catering, security, electricity, water etc.

-The hospital is equipped with 1,250 beds and 27 operating theatres.
+As of 2020, the hospital was equipped with 1,064 beds and 26 operating theatres.
 On 26 March 2012, the hospital was designated as one of four trauma units in the West Midlands Region.
 In 2012, the planning committee approved an application to build a new car park at the hospital, to help improve ongoing congestion and traffic issues.

 The trust was one of 26 responsible for half of the national growth in patients waiting more than four hours in accident and emergency over the 2014/5 winter.

 On 8 December 2020, the UK's COVID-19 vaccination programme began at the hospital, when Margaret Keenan became the first person in the world to receive a COVID-19 vaccine outside of trial conditions.
+In 2024, it ran tests on a machine named Aura-10 to cure cancer.